captionpoint/captionpoint-plays/FUN-HOME.md

 ---

+---

 ## HELEN:
-I have to go to school.
+I have to go to school. <br>
 I’ll be at meetings until late.

 ---

 ## ALISON:
 I’m drawing.
 I’m drawing.
 I’m just drawing.
-I’m remembering something, that’s all.
+I’m remembering something, that’s *all.*

 ---

 ## MEDIUM ALISON:
-Oh my god, I don’t wanna go in.
+God, I don’t wanna go in.

 ---